7 Ways to Deliver the Best Onboarding Experience for New Hires

 3. Focus on Building Trust

 Recruiters expect their candidates to have tailored CVs for open jobs.
 That works both ways.
-You have a bigger chance of winning and engaging passive candidates when they see your dedication to their needs.
+You have a bigger chance of winning, engaging, and recruiting passive candidates when they see your dedication to their needs.
 Focus on tailored ways to build trust and confidence with each engaging passive candidate.
 These include understanding their skills, hobbies, and professional development interests.
 Ask questions that get to the heart of their career goals:

 • What do you enjoy most about your current role?